About

 My Grandmother's Hands: Racialized Trauma and the Pathway to Mending Our Hearts and Bodies by Resmaa Menakem and his work on Somatic Abolitionism has changed my life.
 I completed his course Foundations of Somatic Abolitionism for White Bodies.
 I don't teach his material but continue to practice it.
 Racism lives in our histories and bodies and can't be deconstructed in our minds or conversations.
 We have to identify it in our lineage and move it out of our bodies.

-Tema Okun and all with whom she collaborates on White Supremacy Culture push me to dismantle the white supremacy that lives in me.
+Tema Okun and all with whom she collaborates on White Supremacy Culture pushes me to dismantle the white supremacy that lives in me.

-Wounded into Wisdom: Healing Intergenerational Jewish Trauma by Rabbi Tirzah Firestone.
-I've attended Tirzah's ancestral healing workshop in person and am grateful for her healing presence in my life.
+I attended Rabbi Tirzah Firestone's ancestral healing workshop in person and am grateful for her healing presence in my life.
+Her book Wounded into Wisdom: Healing Intergenerational Jewish Trauma will touch you to the core.

-Ancestral Medicine: Rituals for Personal and Family Healing by Daniel Foor.
-This book was my companion on one ancestral pilgrimage.
+Ancestral Medicine: Rituals for Personal and Family Healing by Daniel Foor was my companion on one ancestral pilgrimage.
 Since then, my processes have shifted, but I'm grateful for Daniel's good work on this important subject.